nightmareteam/reviews/README.md

 # Nightmare Reviews Tracker

+Modified from legacy code and still undergoing refactoring.
 A reviews component for a game marketplace reviews module.
 Mimics visual design of Steam.

 ## For Related Projects: